muratsuzen/muratsuzen/README.md

 ### Hello, I am Murat👋
 I keep following the innovations in the software world and continue to learn in terms of both hobby and professional gain.
 I share the articles I read, the seminars and trainings I attended, and what I learned on *[my blog](https://msuzen.blogspot.com/)* and *[my medium account](https://muratsuzen.medium.com/)*.
-You can find project examples of the articles I shared on my blog during my continuous learning process.
+You can find project examples of the articles I shared during my continuous learning process.

 <!--